How to verify a clean network path for DNS resolution by recursive servers

 The output should look something like this:

-You should insure that your whole network infrastructure between your DNS servers and the internet meets the following:
+You should ensure that your whole network infrastructure between your DNS servers and the Internet:

 - Does not block ICMP to/from the DNS servers.